Rhino poaching in South Africa increased from 13 to 1,004 between 2007 and 2013.

 Wildlife crime is a big business.
 Run by dangerous international networks, wildlife and animal parts are trafficked much like illegal drugs and arms.
-By its very nature, it is almost impossible to obtain reliable figures for the value of illegal wildlife trade.
-Experts at TRAFFIC, the wildlife trade monitoring network, estimate that it runs into hundreds of millions of dollars.
+By its very nature, it is almost impossible to obtain reliable figures for the value of the illegal wildlife trade.
+It is estimated to run into billions of dollars.

 Stamping out wildlife crime is a priority for WWF because it’s the largest direct threat to the future of many of the world’s most threatened species.
 It is second only to habitat destruction in overall threats against species survival.